scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

    :scale: 80%
    :figclass: bht

-   The image illustrates the multiscale decomposition used in the LIRA prior for a 4x4 pixels example image.
+   The image illustrates the multi-scale decomposition used in the LIRA prior for a 4x4 pixels example image.
 Each quadrant of 2x2 sub-images is labelled with :math:`Q_N`.
 The sub-pixels in each quadrant are labelled :math:`\Lambda_{ij}`.
-   :label:`ms-levels`
+   :label:`ms-levels`.

 The problem is then solved by using a "hyprid" Gibbs MCMC sampling approach.
 For each iteration of sampling an image :math:`x_i`, the :math:`\alpha_k` parameters are optimized